A Capacity-Based Rationale for Multi-Head Attention: Related Work

-A complementary line of theory frames Transformers—and attention in particular—as executing \emph{algorithms} over the context. \cite{li2023transformersalg} analyze generalization and implicit model selection in in‑context learning; \cite{vonoswald2022iclgd} give evidence that Transformers can implement gradient-descent‑like updates in context; and \cite{garg2022functionclasses} characterize which simple function classes are learnable in context.
-These works clarify how attention can implement algorithmic behaviors over token sets, while our RGR focus quantifies the \emph{key–query capacity} required to retrieve relational edges reliably.
+A complementary line of theory frames Transformers---and attention in particular---as executing \emph{algorithms} over the context. \cite{li2023transformersalg} analyze generalization and implicit model selection in in-context learning; \cite{vonoswald2022iclgd} give evidence that Transformers can implement gradient-descent-like updates in context; and \cite{garg2022functionclasses} characterize which simple function classes are learnable in context.
+Recent theory also isolates the role of positional information in algorithmic execution: \citet{backdeluca2025positional} study \emph{positional attention}, where attention weights depend only on positional encodings, and show such models can retain strong expressivity for parallel algorithmic computation (with depth/sample-complexity tradeoffs).
+These works clarify how attention can implement algorithmic behaviors, while our RGR focus quantifies the \emph{key--query capacity} required to retrieve relational edges reliably.